Codeception/codeception.github.com/_posts/2014-02-18-codeception-2.0-alpha.markdown

 As it was announced earlier, the main goals for Codeception 2.0 was internal refactoring.

-* **Mink (and its dirvers) was removed completely**.
+* **Mink (and its drivers) was removed completely**.
 Instead you can use WebDriver module to do Selenium testing, and PhpBrowser (which uses Goutte) for browser-emulation.
 PhpBrowser module is now more compatible with frameworks modules, they use the same methods and acts in the same manner.
-If you were using `Selenium` or `Selenium2` module you should switch to **WebDriver**.
+If you were using `Selenium` or `Selenium2` module you should switch to **WebDriver**, for PHPBrowser everything should *(crossing fingers)* work smoothly.
 * **2-phases test execution with tricky magic including usage of `Maybe` class was removed**.
 Tests are now executed one time, like any regular PHP file.
 So you can use any PHP code in your tests, and appearance of Maybe object would not confuse you anymore.

 {% highlight php %}